dottigiuli/Identical-Parallel-Machine-Sceduling-Renewable-Resource/README.md

 # Identical-Parallel-Machine-Sceduling-Renewable-Resource

-The dataset contains instances used for the study of parallel machine scheduling with one renewable resource.
+This dataset contains instances used for the study of parallel machine scheduling with one renewable resource.
 Two different sets of instances are provided.

-The first set is the adaptation to the idential parallel machine case of instances provided in [1].
-The second set is the adaptation of the instances studied with exact methods in [2], adapted by removing the fixed energy consumption of idle machines.
+The first set includes the original instances for the unrelated parallel machine scheduling problem with renewable resources, introduced in [1].

+The second set consists of modified instances based on those studied with exact methods in [2], where the fixed energy consumption of idle machines has been removed.

 ## 1. INSTANCE NAMING